Qory Sandioriva

-Qory Sandioriva (born August 17, 1991), is an Indonesian actress and beauty pageant titleholder.
+Qory Sandioriva (born 17 August 1991) is an Indonesian actress and beauty pageant titleholder.
 She was crowned as Puteri Indonesia 2009 on October 9, 2009 by her predecessor, Zivanna Letisha Siregar.
-Currently she's the youngest titleholder in Puteri Indonesia's history and the first ever woman from Nanggroe Aceh Darussalam province to win the title.
+She became the youngest titleholder in Puteri Indonesia's history and the first woman from Nanggroe Aceh Darussalam province to win the title.

 Early life

 Sandioriva was born in Jakarta to a Gayonese father and a Sundanese mother.
 She attended the Al-Azhar School for her elementary and secondary education.
 During high school, Sandioriva joined the Pencak Silat and choir team of her school and won a choir competition.
-She studied at the University of Indonesia majoring in French literature.Puteri Indonesia 2009 Berbohong Soal Jilbab?
+She studied at the University of Indonesia, majoring in French literature.

 Pageantry

 Puteri Indonesia 2009

 Her participation in Puteri Indonesia 2009 was controversial because she was representing the province of Nanggroe Aceh Darussalam, a conservative Muslim province ruled by Sharia law.
 Past representatives of Nanggroe Aceh Darussalam had always worn a headscarf (hijab), but Sandioriva did not.
 Sandioriva later explained that despite not wearing a headscarf, she still upheld traditional values and morals – just like the Acehnese heroine she admired, Cut Nyak Dhien.